MeetThakur/sihh/docs/development-guide.md

 # 🚀 KhetSetu Next Steps Guide

-Your KhetSetu Smart Agricultural Platform is now fully set up with MongoDB and a working backend!
+Your KhetSetu Smart Agricultural Platform is now fully set up with MongoDB Atlas and a working backend!
 Here's your comprehensive guide to proceed with development and testing.

 ## 🎯 Current Status

-✅ **MongoDB**: Installed and running locally
-✅ **Backend**: Built successfully with 0 TypeScript errors ✅ **Frontend**: Built successfully
+✅ **MongoDB Atlas**: Connected and running in the cloud ✅ **Backend**: Built successfully with 0 TypeScript errors ✅ **Frontend**: Built successfully
 ✅ **Database Connection**: Tested and working